ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

 When are are finished exploring, use `cd ~/github` to change into the github directory under your home directory.

+## Step 2: Create your shared lab02 repo

+One of the two pair partners should log into github.com to create the repo.
+The second pair partner will add the first as a collaborator.

-## Step 2: Create a private repo with a README.md and a .gitignore file for Python.
+### Step 2a: Create a private repo with a README.md and a .gitignore file for Python.

-TBD
+Follow the instructions here to create a private github repo for lab02 under the ucsd-cse-spis-2016 github organizaiton, with the name

+Follow [Method 2](http://ucsd-cse-spis-2016.github.io/topics/github_create_repo/#method2) on the page that describes how to create github repos.

+The name should be `spis16-lab02-Name-Name`, e.g. `spis16-lab02-Alex-Chris`.

+### Step 2b: Add the other pair as a collaborator

+The pair partner that created the repo will automatically have access.
+That partner needs to add the second partner as a collaborator.

+The instructions to do that are found here: [Github: Adding a collaborator](/topics/github_add_collaborator)

 ## Step 3: Cloning a private repo at the bash (Unix) command line